-Actionable, predictive models of critical environmental, ecological, and socio-economic variability are needed to help stakeholders manage coastal resources in Narragansett Bay.
-We are working to model Narragansett Bay responses to anthropogenic stressors, including climate change, integrating factors ranging from biogeochemical processes to human interactions.
+Actionable, predictive models of environmental, ecological, and socio-economic variability are needed to manage coastal resources.
+We are working to build foodweb and coupled social-ecological models for Narragansett Bay, RI, integrating biogeochemical processes all the way up to human interactions.

-Coastal communities in Kenya are vulnerable to malnutrition and overexploited marine fisheries.
-We are using a combination of methods including household surveys, dietary recall, and evaluations of local market conditions to inform improved access to nutritious fish for pregnant women and children.
+Coastal communities in Kenya are vulnerable to malnutrition and overexploited fisheries.
+This project is using a combination of methods including household surveys, dietary recall, and evaluations of local market conditions to inform improved access to nutritious fish for pregnant women and children.

 Coral Reef Fisheries

 We are working to combine field data collection, simulation modeling, and observational studies for multi-species coral reef fisheries in Indonesia where products will lead to the development of assessment and management frameworks.
 Multiple projects are up and running with multidisciplinary collaborators.

 Based in Narragansett Bay, RI, this project will serve as a proof-of-concept for using cutting-edge hydroacoustic technology for local pelagic fisheries assessments.
 Such advances will allow managers to more accurately determine sustainable fishing levels of species such as Atlantic menhaden as well as herring.

 Tropical deep reef fisheries

 Snapper-grouper fisheries in Indonesia are highly lucrative but little data exist to manage stocks sustainably, including key life-history characteristics.
 We are working with collaborators to improve data collection and create simulation models to enable the establishment of harvest control rules.